 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
+You’ve suffered a water loss.
 While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn on your air conditioner to speed up drying in the summer or in regions with more humidity.
+- Air Conditioning: Turn your air conditioner on to assist with drying during the summer or in regions with more humidity.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Never use a vacuum cleaner.)

 - Carpeting: Blot wet carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces off of the carpeting.
-Place plastic wrap or plastic bags beneath the legs of large furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags beneath the legs of bigger furniture.
 Wipe any excess water off of the furniture.

 Fire Damage Tips

 - Carpets: Avoid being on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

-- Doors: Close all doors in affected rooms to restrict smoke odors as much as possible.
+- Doors: Close all doors in affected rooms to contain smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!